KWagner91/Udacity-Frontend-Scholarship/README.md

-# Udacity-Frontend-Scholarship
+# Udacity-frontEndDevelopment-Scholarship
-HTML, CSS, Javascript &amp; Jquery
+This Repo is to store all my work for the udacity scholarship which includes HTML, CSS, Javascript &amp; Jquery